 - Although he does have a quick release he still often hangs on to the ball too long leading to sacks

-- Richardson has a bad habit of fading and throwing off his back foot when the pocket gets muddled, and he is too often all arm when throwing on the move, sacrificing accuracy.
+- Richardson has a bad habit of fading and throwing off his back foot when the pocket gets muddled, and he is too often all-arm when throwing on the move, sacrificing accuracy massively.

 Scouting Report: SummaryAnthony Richardson has the highest upside of any quarterback in this year's class.
 His measurables are off the scale, he has elite speed, height, and outstanding arm strength - from a physical comparison, he reminds us of Cam Newton with the speed of Lamar Jackson.
-However, as physically gifted as Richardson is he equally raw, having thrown just 66 passes prior to the 2022 season, and in his lone complete season of college football (in 2022) looked very inconsistent and in which he put up an NFL QB rating of just 84.3 - especially poor when put into the context of a Florida offense that consistently produces QB's with inflated passing stats.
+However, as physically gifted as Richardson is he is equally raw, having thrown just 66 passes prior to the 2022 season, and in his lone complete season of college football (in 2022) looked very inconsistent and in which he put up an NFL QB rating of just 84.3 - especially poor when put into the context of a Florida offense that consistently produces QB's with inflated passing stats.

 Anthony Richardson percentiles vs other Quarterback's (NFL Combine historically - higher value represents better perfomance)